 R3 from makershed.com or your local RadioShack (\$149).
 Also get a standard USB A-B cable and a 9V battery.
-Or, for just the parts we'll use here, get the Wish List at sparkfun.com/wish_lists/46366 (\$65).
+Or, for just the parts we'll use here, get the Wish List at sparkfun.com/wish_lists/46366 (\$63).
 SparkFun's Inventor's Kit or Adafruit's Experimentation Kit also have most parts we need, and more.

 - Download and install the Arduino IDE for Mac, Linux or Windows from arduino.cc.
-Windows users also need to install a driver .INF file, see the website. - 3.
-Connect your board via USB, launch the Arduino app, select Arduino Uno from the Tools:Board menu, select the new serial port from Tools: Serial Port (/dev/tty.usbmodem... on Macs), open the sketch (program) File:Examples:01.Basics:Blink, and click the toolbar button to upload it to your board.
+Windows users also need to install a driver .INF file, see the website. - Connect your board via USB.
+Launch the Arduino app.
+From the Tools:Board menu, select Arduino Uno.
+From the Tools: Serial Port menu, select the new serial port (/dev/tty.usbmodem... on Macs).
+Open the sketch (program) File:Examples:01.Basics:Blink.
+Click the C toolbar button to upload it to your board.